Northern Virginia, Including Arlington, Tysons Corner, Alexandria, Fairfax, And McLean, Virginia Dentist

 - Mood swings

 - Dry mouth

-Children with sleep apnea may also exhibit aggressive or hyperactive behavior or difficulty in school.
-Bedwetting is also common.
+Children with sleep apnea may also exhibit aggressive or hyperactive behavior, difficulty in school or bedwetting.

-- Having a small airways; nose, mouth or throat
+- Having a small airway; nose, mouth or throat

 - Having an enlarged uvula